okuvshynov/slowllama/README.md

 ```
 /parent/
     /slowllama/...   # <- this repo
-    /codellama/...   # <-- this is Meta's codellama repository.
     /llama-2-7b/...  # <- put tokenizer.model here
     /llama-2-13b/... # <- and here
     /llama-2-70b/... # <- and here as well